mlomb/battle/README.md

 4. Develop your bot.

 5. Now, you want to test changes to your bot.
 You can create snapshots of your code running `bundler --output versions/v1.cpp` in the project folder.
 This gives you a self-contained file with the current code.

+_In the future, you will be able to define parameters in the code and testing will be a lot easier._

 6. Once you have multiple snapshots (versions or features), create a new **arena environment file** named `env.yml` in the project folder.
 For example:
 ```yml